 This won’t appeal to everyone; some people like each part of their skincare routine to do its specific job.

 If you are in the market for new skincare, why not test out The Ordinary alongside its primer?
-Their Niacinamide is a cult favorite for acne, and you can pick it up here.
+Their Niacinamide is a cult favorite for acne.

 Getting some hydration from your primer is a great bonus!
 It ensures that your skin stays moisturized and can be an added boost to your current moisturizer too.